Gricad/calcul/_drafts/2017-07-04-nix-tutorial.markdown

 nix-env --list-generations
 ```

-You can directly return to a specific generation with its Id :
+You can directly return to a specific generation with its id number:
 ```bash
 nix-env --switch-generation 3
 ```